 BLAST, the dominant database search tool in molecular biology, uses scoring matrices to improve the efficiency of filtration and to introduce more accurate rules for locating potential matches.
 Another powerful feature of BLAST is the use of Altschul-Dembo-Karlin statistics for estimating the statistical significance of found matches.
-For any two l-mers $x_1 \dots x_l$ and $y_1 \dots y_l$ , BLAST defines the segment score as $\sum{i=1}^{l} \delta(x_i, y_i)$ , where $\delta(x, y)$ is the similarity score between amino acids x and y.
+For any two l-mers $x_1 \dots x_l$ and $y_1 \dots y_l$, BLAST defines the segment score as $\sum{i=1}^{l} \delta(x_i, y_i)$, where $\delta(x, y)$ is the similarity score between amino acids x and y.
 A segment pair is just a pair of l-mers, one from each sequence.
 The maximal segment pair is a segment pair with the best score over all segment pairs in the two sequences.
 A segment pair is locally maximal if its score cannot be improved either by extending or by shortening both segments.
 A researcher is typically interested in all statistically significant locally maximal segments, rather than only the highest scoring segment pair.

 BLAST attempts to find all locally maximal segment pairs in the query and database sequences with scores above some set threshold.
 It finds all l-mers in the text that have scores above a threshold when scored against some l-mer in the query sequence.
 A fast algorithm for finding such l-mers is the key ingredient of BLAST.
-An important observation is that if the threshold is high enough, then the set of all l-mers that have scores above a threshold is not too large.
-In this case the database can be searched for exact occurrences of the strings from this set.
-This is a Multiple Pattern Matching problem, and the Aho-Corasick algorithm finds the location of any of these strings in the database.
-After the potential matches are located, BLAST attempts to extend them to see whether the resulting score is above the threshold.
+An important observation is that if the threshold is high enough, then the set of all l-mers that have scores above a threshold for exact occurrences of the strings from this set.
+This is a Multiple Pattern Matching problem, and the Aho-Corasick algorithm finds the location of any of these strings in the database.12 After the potential matches are located, BLAST attempts to extend them to see whether the resulting score is above the threshold.
 In recent years BLAST has been further improved by allowing insertions and deletions and combining matches on the same and close diagonals.

-12. BLAST has evolved in the last fifteen years and has become significantly more involved than this simple description.
+^{12.} BLAST has evolved in the last fifteen years and has become significantly more involved than this simple description.

 The choice of the threshold in BLAST is guided by the Altschul-Dembo-Karlin statistics, which allow one to identify the smallest value of the segment score that is unlikely to happen by chance.
 BLAST reports matches to sequences that either have one segment score above the threshold or that have several closely located segment pairs that are statistically significant when combined.
-According to the Altschul-Dembo-Karlin statistics, the number of matches with scores above $\theta$ is approximately Poisson-distributed, with mean where m and n are the lengths of compared sequences, and K is a constant.
-Parameter $\lambda$ is a positive root of the equation where $p_x$ and $p_y$ are frequencies of amino acids x and y from the twenty-letter alphabet $\mathcal A$ and $\delta$ is the scoring matrix.
-The probability that there is a match of score greater that $\theta$ between two "random" sequences of length n and m is computed as $1-e^{E(\theta)}$ .
+According to the Altschul-Dembo-Karlin statistics, the number of matches with scores above θ is approximately Poisson-distributed, with mean where m and n are the lengths of compared sequences, and K is a constant.
+Parameter λ is a positive root of the equation where p_x and p_y are frequencies of amino acids x and y from the twentyletter alphabet A and δ is the scoring matrix.
+The probability that there is a match of score greater that θ between two "random" sequences of length nand m is computed as $1 - e^{E(\theta)}$.
 This probability guides the choice of BLAST parameters and allows one to evaluate the statistical significance of found matches.